ORGANIC CHEMISTRY 2

 Also.

-Above reaction sulphuric acid Itself is good lewis acid (There is need
+Above reaction sulphuric acid itself is a good Lewis acid (There is no need of another Lewis acid catalyst).

 ACTIVATOR AND DEACTIVATOR

-• Reactivity of benzene towards electrophile (in eletrophilic substitution reaction of benzene) depend on the electrons density in benzene ring.
+• Reactivity of benzene towards electrophile (in electrophilic substitution reaction of benzene) depends on the electron density in benzene ring.

-• If the electron density is high then benzene will be more reactive towards electrophile and if it is low than the benzene will be less reactive toward an electrophile.
+• If the electron density is high then benzene will be more reactive towards electrophile and if it is low then benzene will be less reactive toward an electrophile.

-• When substitutients in benzene increase electron density in benzene ring, then the substituents in said to increase reactivity of benzene towards an electrophile.
+• When substituents in benzene increase electron density in benzene ring, then the substituents are said to increase reactivity of benzene towards an electrophile.

-• So any factor which affect the electron density in benzene ring is said to affect reactivity of benzene towards an electrophile.
+• So any factor which affects the electron density in benzene ring is said to affect reactivity of benzene towards an electrophile.

-• When substituents in benzene increase electron density in benzene ring, Then the substituents is said to increase reactivity of benzene towards an electrophile. i.e it is said to activate electrophilic substitution reaction of benzene and hence the substituent is known a ACTIVATOR.
+• When substituents in benzene increase electron density in benzene ring, then the substituents are said to increase reactivity of benzene towards an electrophile, i.e., it is said to activate electrophilic substitution reaction of benzene and hence the substituent is known as ACTIVATOR.

-· On other hand if the substituents decrease electron density in benzene ring, then the substituents is said to decrease reactivity of benzene towards an electrophile. i.e It said to deactivate electrophilic substitution reaction of benzene and hence the substituent is known as DEACTIVATOR.
+· On the other hand, if the substituents decrease electron density in benzene ring, then the substituents are said to decrease reactivity of benzene towards an electrophile, i.e., it is said to deactivate electrophilic substitution reaction of benzene and hence the substituent is known as DEACTIVATOR.

 Qn.
-How we can recognize the substituents is activator or Deactivator?
+How can we recognize if the substituents are activator or deactivator?

 ANS

-Before studying recognisation of activators and deactivators.
-It is better to study first effect which cause activation and deactivation in benzene.
+Before studying recognition of activators and deactivators, it is better to first study effects which cause activation and deactivation in benzene.

-There are two effect which cause activation in benzene.
+There are two effects which cause activation in benzene.

 i.
 Positive Inductive effect (+I).